Pete Stemkowski: Playing career

-Despite the Rangers losing a 1971 Stanley Cup semifinal series in seven games to the Chicago Black Hawks, Stemkowski scored game-winning overtime goals in each of two matches.
-The first occurred just 1:37 into overtime to decide a 2–1 Game 1 win at Chicago Stadium on April 18.
-With the Rangers facing elimination in Game 6, he scored the most famous goal of his playing career eleven nights later at 1:29 of the third overtime, after a total of 41:29 of extra time, in a 3–2 victory at Madison Square Garden that forced a deciding seventh game.
+Despite the Rangers losing a 1971 Stanley Cup semifinal series in seven games to the Chicago Black Hawks, Stemkowski scored game-winning overtime goals in each of two games.
+The first occurred just 1:37 into overtime to decide a 2–1 game one win at Chicago Stadium on April 18.
+With the Rangers facing elimination in game six, he scored the most famous goal of his playing career eleven nights later at 1:29 of the third overtime, after a total of 41:29 of extra time, in a 3–2 victory at Madison Square Garden that forced a deciding seventh game.
 The contest lasted 4 hours 23 minutes and ended two minutes before midnight ET.
 Stemkowski played six strong seasons in New York, during which he recorded three 20+ goal seasons.

 In 1977–78, Stemkowski finished his career playing one season with the Los Angeles Kings.
 Speaking of the experience, he said, "I started my career in Toronto in the early 60's.
 The Leafs were a real powerhouse back then and all you heard was hockey 24 hours a day.
 When I came to the Kings the whole atmosphere changed.
 I'd go to the bank and the teller asked me what I did.
 I said I play for the Kings.
 The teller said, "who and what are the Kings?"

 With Los Angeles, Stemkowski played with Dave Schultz and Marcel Dionne.
 "I remember a lot of traveling with the Kings and that I played with Dave "The Hammer" Schultz.
 I got to know the other side of the reigning "bad boy" in the NHL.
 He helped me find a place to live when I first arrived."

 "Playing with Marcel Dionne was a treat.
 He was such a talent.
 Marcel and his family really did a lot to keep the team close.
 Every Sunday Marcel would invite the entire team over to his house for a barbecue and swim."

 Broadcasting career

-As of May 1982, Stemkowski was a morning disc jockey for WDJZ in Bridgeport, Connecticut.
+For a time in the 1980s, Stemkowski was a morning disc jockey for WDJZ in Bridgeport, Connecticut.
 He was also a freelance announcer for the Entertainment Sports Network.

 He has served a stint as the television (1992–1996) and radio colour commentator (2000–2005) for the San Jose Sharks and now does so for the New York Rangers on a part-time basis.
 He was rumoured to be a candidate to become the Rangers' full-time radio analyst in 2006–07 but has retained his back-up role and makes appearances at Rangers events.